Pence praises Trump's 'candor' in Sessions confrontation

 Trump has repeatedly vented this week about Sessions' self-recusal from the investigation into Russian activities during the 2016 presidential campaign in a series of media interviews as well as on his Twitter account.
 At one point Monday, Trump referred to Sessions in a Twitter post as "our beleagured A.G."

-Trump continued the onslaught Wednesday with a tweet wondering why Sessions didn't fire didn't "replace Acting FBI Director Andrew McCabe," who replaced James Comey after Trump fired him May 9.
+Trump continued the onslaught Wednesday with a tweet wondering why Sessions didn't "replace Acting FBI Director Andrew McCabe," who succeeded James Comey after Trump fired him May 9.

 Pence acknowledged that Trump was "disappointed" in Sessions' recusal, saying "there's no attempt to hide his feelings and his expressed disappointment here is very sincere."
 But he also said that Trump's frustration "doesn't mean that we don't recognize the good work the Justice Department has been doing under the attorney general's leadership."